modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 We can, however fake it by writing a custom plugin.

-Plugins can be added via the configuration file `web-test-runner.config.mjs` and offer various hook into how code gets found, handled, and served.
+Plugins can be added via the configuration file `web-test-runner.config.mjs` and offer various hooks into how code gets found, handled, and served.
 For our use case the `transform` hook is useful.

 `web-test-runner.config.mjs`